friendly-bits/geoblocker-bash/README.md

 **The -common script:** : Stores common functions and variables for the geoblocker-bash suite.
 Does nothing if called directly.
 Most other scripts won't work without it.

-**The validate_cron_schedule.sh script** is used by the -cronsetup script.
+**The validate-cron-schedule.sh script** is used by the -cronsetup script.
 It accepts a cron schedule expression and attempts to make sure that it conforms to the crontab format.

 **The check-ip-in-registry.sh script** can be used to verify that a certain ip address belongs to a subnet found in regional registry's records for a given country.
 It is intended for manual use and is not called from other scripts.